LucasJMO/E6Plus/classes/Cleric.md

 A cleric who chooses the War domain receives the Weapon Focus feat related to his deity’s weapon as a bonus feat.
 He also receives the appropriate Martial Weapon Proficiency feat as a bonus feat, if the weapon falls into that category.

-**Aura**: A cleric of a chaotic, evil, good, or lawful deity has a particularly powerful aura corresponding to the deity’s alignment (see the detect evil spell for details).
+**Aura**(Ex): A cleric of a chaotic, evil, good, or lawful deity has a particularly powerful aura corresponding to the deity’s alignment (see the detect evil spell for details).
 Clerics who don’t worship a specific deity but choose the Chaos, Evil, Good, or Law domain have a similarly powerful aura of the corresponding alignment.

 **Spells**: A cleric casts divine spells, which are drawn from the cleric spell list.
 To prepare or cast a spell, a cleric must have a Wisdom score equal to at least 10 + the spell level.
 The Difficulty Class for a saving throw against a cleric’s spell is 10 + the spell level + the cleric’s Wisdom modifier.